 100% of ALDI-exclusive chocolate bars and chocolate confectionery are from sustainable sources, and all of its coffee will be sustainably sourced by 2022.

-Aldi understands what society and its customers want and keeps their priorities at the forefront.
+Aldi understands society and its customers’ needs and keeps their priorities at the forefront.
 It has several eco-friendly initiatives.
 ALDI has also been recognized by the EPA (Environmental Protection Agency) for its record-breaking green efforts.
 The retail giant is dedicated to sustainable business practices while delivering high-quality products and affordable prices.

 We believe in acting with integrity and are dedicated to reducing our environmental impact.
 We’re committed to reducing, reusing and recycling waste, increasing energy efficiency, decreasing our carbon footprint and improving our green building standards across all of our stores and operations.Aldi’s Website On Environment